Finance

 What Is Business Strategy?

-Business strategy is a plan that defines how an organization competes, creates value, and achieves long-term goals in its market.
+Business strategy is a coordinated set of choices and actions that define how an organization will compete in its market.

 What Is Capitalism?